Look, Zoom, Understand: The Robotic Eyeball for Embodied Perception: Related Work

-\textbf{Vision Language Action Models.}VLA models extend VLMs to embodied control by mapping multimodal inputs directly to executable actions.
+\textbf{Vision Language Action Models.} VLA models extend VLMs to embodied control by mapping multimodal inputs directly to executable actions.
 Early approaches embed VLM features into policy architectures or visuomotor pipelines~\cite{shridhar2022cliport,stone2023open}, but often depend on hand-crafted structures or calibrated cameras, limiting scalability in real-world robotics.
-More recent methods instead fine-tune large pretrained VLMs for action generation, leveraging web-scale vision--language pretraining and general-purpose transformer backbones to align perception and control at scale~\cite{brohan2023rt,huang2023embodied,li2023vision,zhou2024openvla}.
+More recent methods instead fine-tune large pretrained VLMs for action generation, leveraging web-scale vision--language pretraining and general-purpose transformer backbones to align perception and control at scale~\cite{brohan2023rt,huang2023embodied,li2023vision,kim2024openvla}.
 However, existing VLA models typically either attach a simple action head on top of VLM representations or directly represent actions as discrete text tokens~\cite{liu2024robomamba,wen2025tinyvla,yang2025efficientvla,goyal2025vla}, which introduces an information bottleneck and makes it difficult to learn high-precision, fine-grained numerical control.
-In contrast, our approach unifies action generation and information understanding within a single autoregressive stream, preserving semantic richness while enabling more effective embodied control.
+Crucially, all the above VLA works target robotic manipulation—predicting end-effector or joint-level motor commands to interact with objects.
+In contrast, our work addresses a fundamentally different problem: active visual perception, where the action space consists of camera pan, tilt, and zoom adjustments on real PTZ actuators.
+The objective shifts from ``how to act on the world'' to ``how to acquire the most informative observation for downstream understanding.''
+This distinction necessitates a different action representation (our hierarchical encoding) and training paradigm (bounding-box-guided RL for information maximization rather than manipulation success).